gmongaras/YOLOX_From_Scratch/README.md

 pip install opencv-python
 ```

-To install PyTorch with Cuda support, go to the lin below:
+To install PyTorch with Cuda support, go to the link below:
 https://pytorch.org/